-LPS is not currently accepting applications.
+LPS is currently accepting applications for Police Officers.

-The Lethbridge Police Service, founded in 1902, is a progressive law enforcement agency that provides police services to the City of Lethbridge which has a population of nearly 100,000 people.
-LPS employs more than 220 sworn and non-sworn staff and dozens of volunteers.
+The Lethbridge Police Service, founded in 1902, is a progressive law enforcement agency that provides police services to the City of Lethbridge which has a population of more than 100,000 people.
+LPS employs more than 240 sworn and non-sworn staff and dozens of volunteers.
 The Service is committed to excellence in service delivery, ongoing training opportunities and professional development.
 All new Constables begin their career in the Patrol Section and are typically eligible to apply for assignment to a specialized unit after three years of service.

 - Competitive salaries

 - Fast-tracked recruit training for individuals with previous policing experience

 - Ongoing opportunities for personal and professional development

 - Opportunities for promotion and assignment to numerous specialized units

 - Community Peace Officer $32.37 per hour

 Before beginning the application process it’s important to be aware of the roles and responsibilities of a police officer.
 You also need to ensure you meet the minimum requirements and possess the qualities, strengths and attributes that are necessary in the policing profession.